-You might just have a social media account or two for sharing family stuff, or you might have a brand and be an authority on your chosen topic or interest.
-Many people even go so far as to start a blog, a site featuring articles, interviews and the like based on their interest.
+You might just have a social media account or two for sharing family stuff, or you might have a brand and be an authority on your chosen topic of interest.
+Many people even go so far as to start a blog, a site featuring articles, interviews, and the like based on their interests.

 The age-old game is very much in vogue in the US at the moment.
 Poker.org suggests that poker is still one of the world’s most popular games, and a slow relaxing of the regulations around online poker is driving its popularity.
 Several states offer legalized online poker now, and while land-based casinos have been shut recently, it has expanded in popularity.
 Then again, you might already know that because virtually every poker blog discusses it in detail.